Sneak preview: Use these 5 tips to win the morning wardrobe battle with your kids and get out the door on time.

-Livinginhappy place loves to make Mom’s life easier by recommending products through affiliate links on our page!
+Living in Happy Place loves to make Mom’s life easier by recommending products through affiliate links on our page!
 An affiliate means that if you purchase an item from a link I provide, I receive a small compensation at no additional cost to you.
-This is a sponsored post written by me for Crazy8.
-All options are 100% mine.

 If you are struggling through wardrobe fights then you have already tried having your child get his/her outfit at night.
 This never worked for me because my daughter would wake up and hate the outfit she picked.
 One of the things that worked for us was options.
-Instead of picking one outfit, try letting your child pick 2 choices to have ready for the morning.
+Instead of picking one outfit, try letting your child pick 2 options for the morning.
 That way when they wake up and hate the blue shirt, there is a back up ready to go.

 2. Buy multiple versions of favorites

-It sounds like it might get expensive but buying a couple “favorites” might actually add up to saving in the end since you won’t have to buy a bunch of clothes he doesn’t wear.
+It sounds like it might get expensive but buying a couple “favorites” might actually add up to saving in the end since you won’t have to buy a bunch of clothes your child refuses to wear.